MAST Academy: Awards and recognition

 During the 1994–96 and 2006-07 school years, MAST Academy was recognized with the Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive.

 MAST Academy was one of six national finalists in the 2010 White House "Commencement Challenge".
 People from across the nation voted to determine which school would host President Barack Obama as a commencement speaker.

 MAST has established a tradition of academic excellence, and has been ranked among Newsweek's Top 100 High Schools several times.
 It has been listed as one of "Miami-Dade's Best Schools", and, as of 2014, is ranked 10th in Florida.

 Planet Ocean

 MAST Academy is currently housed in the former Planet Ocean museum.
 Planet Ocean was an 80,000 sq.ft., interactive oceanographic museum featuring state of the art, hands on exhibits about the ocean (such as a giant piece of touchable iceberg), displays of deep sea submersibles, multi-media presentations, and other educational experiences.

 The museum opened in the mid-seventies and was located across the street from the Miami Seaquarium on Virginia Key.
 Planet Ocean had trouble attracting enough visitors to be self-sustaining; it closed in 1991.

 Demographics

-As of 2024, the school has an enrollment of 1534 high school students.
+As of 2024, the school has an enrollment of 1548 students.
 As of 2013, the breakdown of the student's ethnicity is 60% Hispanic, 23% White, 10% Black, 5% Asian, and 2% unknown.